kylerchin/Trustable-Adult/README.md

 ## Commands

-Commands must be prefixed with `!c` or @chloe.
+Commands must be prefixed with `!c` or mention @chloe.
 See below for examples.

 ### `price`